What’s the Problem?

 - has been paid for by taxpayer dollars already,

 - is one of the last remaining large parcels of public land on the Bloor subway line, and;

 - is located in a community where real estate is too expensive at fair market value for many non-profits, arts groups and potential residents.

-Last year, 1,300 Toronto residents petitioned to ask that the sale of the public land at Bloor/Dufferin take into account the multiple needs of the local community and the area that surrounds it.
-After a decade of community dialogue regarding future use of these lands, it is now broadly understood in our community that these needs include: a robust community hub; deeply affordable housing; adequate green space; significant reinvestment in Bloor Collegiate Institute; and other tangible community benefits.
+In 2017, 1,300 Toronto residents petitioned to ask that the sale of the public land at Bloor/Dufferin take into account the multiple needs of the local community and the area that surrounds it.
+This petition came after a decade of community dialogue regarding future use of these lands.
+It is now broadly understood in our community that these needs include: a robust community hub; deeply affordable housing; adequate green space; significant reinvestment in Bloor Collegiate Institute; and other tangible community benefits.

 Unfortunately, the process through which the Toronto Lands Corporation (TLC) sold this land did not take these community needs into account.
 Provincial regulation required only top market value for the land and the provincial funds currently allotted for a “community hub” at the site are woefully inadequate.
 We are aware that the TLC has been working toward a more open and publicly-minded community process at other sites, having learned from this flawed process in our community, but that leaves a significant gap here at Bloor and Dufferin.

 The Toronto Lands Corporation is a wholly owned subsidy of the Toronto District School Board and should be able to respond to community needs.